 All exhibits must be staged within the space provided.
-Only entries in classes 808, 809, 811, 812 and 813 may be brought ready assembled.
+Only entries in classes 808, 809, 811 and 812 may be brought ready assembled.
 All measurements are approximate.

-All exhibits and equipment at the Show will remain at the risk of the exhibitor.
+All exhibits, accessories and equipment are the responsibility of the exhibitor.

-Exhibitors are requested to collect their exhibits promptly at the end of the Show on Saturday 5th August in accordance with Taunton Flower Show Regulation, 2023.
+Exhibitors are requested to collect their exhibits promptly at the end of the Show on Saturday 3rd August in accordance with Taunton Flower Show Regulation, 2024.
 Only two exhibitors per entry will be allowed to dismantle exhibits.

-801 GREEN ROOM.
-A club or group exhibit.
+801 CARNIVAL - A club or group exhibit.

 Space allowed: width 125cm, depth 125cm.
 Height optional.
 Staged on a base supplied, 122cm width, 122cm depth, height 30cm from the ground.
-Place to be stated.
 Exhibitors to provide total covering for this base.